bcaffo/LittleInferenceBook/manuscript/07_asymptotics.md

 The coverage is better, if maybe a little conservative in the sense of being over the 95% line most of the time.
-If the interval is too conservative, it's likely too wide.
+If the interval is too conservative, it's likely a little too wide.
 To see this clearly, imagine if we made our interval {$$}-\infty{/$$} to {$$}\infty{/$$}.
 Then we would always have 100% coverage in any setting, but the interval wouldn't be useful.
+Nonetheless, the Agrestic/Coull interval gives a much better trade off between coverage and width than the Wald interval.

 In general, one should use the add two successes and failures method for binomial confidence intervals with smaller {$$}n{/$$}.
 For very small {$$}n{/$$} consider